Dani Luna

-Chloe Smyth (born 2 March 1999) is an English professional wrestler, better known by the ring name Dani Luna.
-She is signed to Total Nonstop Action Wrestling (TNA), where is a two-time TNA Knockouts World Tag Team Champion (with Jody Threat).
-She also wrestles in her native England for Revolution Pro Wrestling (RevPro), where she is a former one-time Undisputed British Women's Champion.
-She is also known for her time in WWE, where she performed on the NXT UK brand.
+Chloe Smyth (born 2 March 1999), better known by the ring name Dani Luna, is an English professional wrestler.
+She is signed to All Elite Wrestling (AEW) and also makes appearances on the British independent circuit.
+She is known for her time in WWE, where she performed on the NXT UK brand, and Total Nonstop Action Wrestling (TNA), where she is a former two-time TNA Knockouts World Tag Team Champion with Jody Threat.

 Professional wrestling career

-Early career (2016–2020, 2017)
+Early career (2016–2019)

 Smith made her wrestling debut on 3 December 2016, under her real name, and wrestled in the English promotion Evolution, where she was defeated by Lana Austin.
 Two months later, she reappeared in Evolution, losing a 2 on 1 handicap match to Mya Mae and Sierra Loxton.
 In 2017, she made her debut for British Empire Wrestling.
 After a few losses, she decided to appear in various other promotions such as Preston City Wrestling, Dragon Pro Wrestling, International Pro Wrestling: United Kingdom and Pro Wrestling Chaos.
 During this time she was able to win three titles.